AndrewCLu/zk-waitlist-website/README.md

 ## TODO
 - Update waitlist contract state fetch to not change if there is a new waitlist contract
-- Add buttons on success states to refresh waitlist contract state - successful commitment, lock, etc
+- Implement deploy new waitlist
-- Create waitlist contract display states and pass to waitlist contract display
+- Prettier

 ## Deploy Checklist
 - Test an 8 person waitlist